 Posted by Brent Wilson on 8/30/2016 to Pruning Tips

-Encore Azaleas are unique in that they bloom in the spring and fall, and sometimes in summer.
+Encore Azaleas are unique in that they bloom in the spring and then rebloom in summer and fall.
 For azaleas, this is quite an amazing phenomenon.

 Encore Azaleas don't require pruning, however respond very well to and can benefit from it.
 Read on to found out why and learn how to prune Encore and other similar reblooming Azaleas the right way.

 When To Prune Encore Azaleas

-Unlike most other types of azaleas, which only set flower buds one time a year during fall, which then bloom in spring, Encore Azaleas produce buds every time the plant produces new growth, which can be several times a year.
+Unlike most other types of azaleas, which only set flower buds one time a year during fall that then bloom in spring, Encore Azaleas produce buds every time the plant produces new growth, which can be several times a year.
 So, pruning Encore Azaleas immediately after the spring bloom cycle will encourage more new growth, and consequently more flower buds that will begin opening during summer and continue through fall.

 How To Prune Encore Azaleas

-At any time of year it's good practice to remove damaged or dead branches if and when they appear.
+At any time of year it's good practice to remove damaged or dead branches from Encore Azaleas if and when they appear.
 This helps to keep the plant tidy and prevent the spread of disease.
-Cut back damaged branches just beyond the point of the break and preferably just above a leaf on the branch.
+Cut back damaged branches just beyond the point of the break and preferably just above a leaf or leaf bud on the branch.
 Cut back dead branches at their origin or an inch or so beyond the point of necrosis.

 Size reduction pruning can also be performed in early fall, however, keep in mind that in doing so fall flowering will be diminished.
 Cease pruning Encore Azaleas two months prior to the average first frost date in your area.
 In the South (Zones 8-10) this means September.
 Further north (Zones 6 and 7) this might mean August.
 Find your USDA Zone.